 I use the Best Marine kayak storage rack.
 This heavy-duty, padded cradle can easily support the Tarpon 120.

-If you don’t have a lot of storage space where you live, the Tarpon 120 might not be a great option for you.
+If you don’t have a lot of storage space where you live, the Tarpon 120 might not be a great option.

 You can always add flush mount rod holders if you are okay with drilling holes in your brand new kayak.

 The Tarpon 120 is not explicitly designed for standing, but that doesn’t mean you can’t stand up.
 Many fishing kayaks are designed so the angler can stand up to cast and reel in fish.
-So if you trust your balance, give it a go by all means.
+So if you trust your balance, give it a go.
+I tried and failed.

-The Tarpon 120 has a lot of storage space for fishing gear and includes gear tracks so you can add fishing accessories, like rod holders, a fish finder, etc.
+Although it’s not specifically designed as a fishing kayak, the Tarpon 120 has a lot of storage space for fishing gear and includes gear tracks to add fishing accessories, like rod holders, a fish finder, etc.

 There is plenty of room for a kayak crate in the rear storage area.
-With all of these features, you can have a great day fishing from the Tarpon 120
+With these features, you can have a great day fishing from the Tarpon 120.

-The Tarpon 120 weighs 63 pounds which is more than some recreational kayaks, but not as much as high-end fishing kayaks.
+The Tarpon 120 weighs 63 pounds, more than some recreational kayaks but not as much as high-end fishing kayaks.
 However, 63 pounds is a manageable weight for transporting the kayak, especially if you have a helper.